KnowageLabs/Knowage-Documentation/functionalities-guide/Reporting/ka_dev_reporting.rst

        **Type the right cross navigation name**

-       It is important to underline that the Cross_Navigation_Name of Cross Navigation syntax is the cross navigation name                    related to the document and set using the Cross Navigation Definition feature we described in Chapter 5, Section 5.5.
+       It is important to underline that the "Cross_Navigation_Name" of Cross Navigation syntax is the cross navigation name                    related to the document and set using the "Cross Navigation Definition" feature we described in Chapter 5, Section 5.5.

-It will be necessary to type the right cross navigation name related to the document as defined using the Tool settings of Knowage      server and to define those parameters (OUT_PAR, OUT_STRING, etc.) as output parameters in the deployed document on the Server            (see Section 5.5 of Chapter 5).
+It will be necessary to type the right cross navigation name related to the document as defined using the "Tool" settings of Knowage      server and to define those parameters (OUT_PAR, OUT_STRING, etc.) as output parameters in the deployed document on the Server            (see Section 5.5 of Chapter 5).

 Note that the syntax of the string is fixed, while you need to assign values to the parameters that will be passed to the destination document.
 The JavaScript editor helps you to insert dataset column bindings, as shown in Figure 11.15, and report parameters automatically.